theimowski/master-thesis/docs/section-industry.md

 FUNCTIONAL PROGRAMMING IN INDUSTRY
 ======================================

-Many associate functional programming with academic environment only.
+Many associate FP with academic environment only.
-People tend to think of functional programming as an experimental area which is not used in practice in software industry.
+People tend to think of FP as an experimental area which is not used in practice in software industry.
-This might be because functional programming relies on mathematical foundations, thus is surely more popular among scholars.
+This might be because FP relies on mathematical foundations, thus is surely more popular among scholars.
 Despite the fact that functional paradigm has indeed academic background, it is being widely adopted in business cases.
-This observation turns out to be specially true at the time of writing, as more and more companies show interest in using functional programming.
+This observation turns out to be specially true at the time of writing, as more and more companies show interest in using FP.
 This section goes through the most popular functional languages, describing how they got created and what are their main premises.
-Real-world applications that achieved success in the industry are pointed out together with substantiation of why functional programming proved helpful.
+Real-world applications that achieved success in the industry are pointed out together with substantiation of why FP proved helpful.
 The success stories presented in this section are largely cited from a number of websites.
 After that, three areas where the paradigm really shines and leaves other approaches behind, are enlisted.

 Popular languages
 -----------------

-Six functional programming languages which seem to be the most popular nowadays in software industry, are briefly described.
+Six FP languages which seem to be the most popular nowadays in software industry, are briefly described.
-This list is equivalent to the one present at Functional Works website {{{functionalworks}}}, which contains languages that the biggest (at the time of this writing) functional programming recruitment agency around the globe is seeking employees for.
+This list is equivalent to the one present at Functional Works website {{{functionalworks}}}, which contains languages that the biggest (at the time of this writing) FP recruitment agency around the globe is seeking employees for.
 Description for each language sticks to the following structure:

 * **short history** is first presented, when a particular language was built and under what circumstances,